liferay-search/liferay-docs/en/deployment/articles/04-securing-liferay/05-ldap/02-configuring-ldap.markdown

 those messages and work with Red Hat's Fedora Directory Server.
 If you are not using that server, the word snippets may not work with your LDAP server.
 If they don't, you can replace the values of these properties with phrases from your server's error messages.
-This enables @product@ to recognize them.
+This enables @sharepoint@ to recognize them.